 Marketing Activity 2 – Customer Journey Mapping

 So many companies, and agents, make the mistake of deciding how they want to engage with their customers.
-It’s a poor experience if you’re, directly or indirectly, forcing your prospects and customers to adhere to your preferred modes of communication rather than giving them the experience they want.
+When thinking about insurance agent marketing, keep in mind, it’s a poor experience if you’re, directly or indirectly, forcing your prospects and customers to adhere to your preferred modes of communication rather than giving them the experience they want.